 Spring is coming, and the baby animals are appearing at local farms.

-A few years ago, I took this picture of a 2 week old calf (born on Valentines’ Day) at Farrell-McWhirter.
+A few years ago, I took this picture of a 2 week old calf at Farrell-McWhirter.
 He was shorter than my 3 year old!
 (Sorry that it’s not a great picture… my son was really ready to go have snack, so we only got a really quick look at the calf… but wow he was cute!)

 At any time of year, toddlers love outings to meet farm animals.
 Lots of children’s books, games, and videos feature farm animals, so kids tend to be familiar with them, and get very excited when they can recognize and name the “real thing.”
 Seeing and hearing (and smelling) the animals in person make the idea much more real.
 At farm parks, you can check out chickens, sheep, bunnies, cows, pigs, and goats.
 Some times you’ll get an opportunity to see fresh eggs in the coop, or see a cow or goat being milked.
 This is a great outing for a child who has just learned to answer all those vital questions like “What does a cow say?”

 Farrell McWhirter Park in Redmond.
 When last I visited (it’s been a while), they had a small pot-bellied pig and a really big pig, bunnies, chickens, 2 goats, a calf and horses.
 Animals are on view 9 am to 4 pm.
 It is not a petting zoon – you can’t pet or feed the animals.)
 They do offer farm classes and pony rides.
 You can register for programs here.
-Farrell McWhirter is also home to Tiny Treks and the Outdoor Preschool, both are great nature-based programs for children.
+Farrell McWhirter is also home to Tiny Treks and Nature Vision preschool, both are great nature-based programs for children.
 Check out the Redmond Parks guide for more information.
 There are great hiking trails, streams, swings, and tire swings too.